claudio-dg/assignment2/README.md

 In addition to this, the implementation of the ```robot battery``` could be further improved, since for now it is just represented by a boolean value changing randomly its value after some predefined time, so a better algoritmh could be used to discharge the robot accordingly with the ```travelled distance``` for instance, which would also avoid the robot to reach locations that are too far from its recharging station, that would prevent him to go back and recharge its battery.
 Moreover another limition about it is that it could happen that robot may actually receive the "recharged" battery state before actually reaching the Recharging station, therefore an algorithm based on "travelled distance" could help in this case.

-In the end, one last limitation is related to the "room reaching activity": in fact since a room is considered reach only when its exact given coordinates are reached, if a robot gets low battery when already phisically in a room, but not yet to the given point, it believes to be yet in the previous one.
+In the end, one last limitation is related to the "room reaching activity": in fact since a room is considered reach only when its exact given coordinates are reached, if a robot gets low battery when already phisically in a room, but not yet to the given point, it believes to be still in the previous one.
 This happened also in the demo previously shown, but as said id didn't affect the functioning of the simulation, so it is not a big issue actually.